Dewalt-arch/pimpmykali/README.md

 - Menu Option 7
-  - installs Atom text editor
+  - removed from the menu

 - Menu Option 8 - Fix Nmap